cjglo/go-graphs/README.md

 My library for creating various Graph implementations.
 No resources used for this other than by old C++ data structures book to remember how to build and the png `Graph` as a starting point for the Graph.

-I have implemented both edge and adjacency list implementations, may return in future to add a matrix implementation.

 ## Tools

-I decided to mix up the langauges to keep things interesting.
-So far:
+I decided to mix up the langauges to keep things interesting:

 1. Edge List Implementation -> Go
 2. Adjacency List Implementation -> Zig
-3. (Future Project) Matrix Implementation -> TBD (Leaning towards C++...maybe Zig again)
+3. Matrix Implementation -> C++

 ### Properties